Tax reform measures included as part of Business Continuity Package

 The ability for businesses to claim immediate deductions for low value assets up to the value of $5,000 will be a welcome incentive to invest in assets.
 This comes at a time when many businesses may be investing in technology assets to ensure that employees are able to able to work from home if needed.
 The existing tax rule allows an immediate deduction for assets up to a value of $500; noting that there are some caveats to this rule which we expect will also apply to the new $5,000 threshold:

-This change is a temporary measure which applies only for the 2020/21 income year.
-From the 2021/22 income year, the threshold will move back to $1,000, which is still a significant improvement on the existing $500 threshold (which has not been increased since 19 May 2005).
+This change is a temporary measure which applies for one year commencing 17 March 2020.
+From the 17 March 2021, the threshold will move back to $1,000, which is still a significant improvement on the existing $500 threshold (which has not been increased since 19 May 2005).

 Reintroduction of building depreciation